Pierre-Yves Bournazel

 Pierre-Yves Bournazel (born 31 August 1977) is a French politician who represented the 18th constituency of Paris in the National Assembly from 2017 to 2022.
 He has been a member of Horizons since 2021, which he joined after leaving The Republicans (LR) in 2017.
-Bournazel has also held a seat on the Council of Paris since 2008.
+Bournazel has also held a seat on the Council of Paris from 2008 to 2026.

 Political career

 Career in local politics

 Upon Françoise de Panafieu's selection as the Union for a Popular Movement (UMP) candidate for the 2008 Paris municipal election, Bournazel became her political advisor and later one of her two spokespersons – along with Jean-François Lamour – during the election campaign.
 Ahead of the 2014 municipal election, he placed third in the UMP primary election won by Nathalie Kosciusko-Morizet.

 In 2010, he was elected to the Regional Council of Île-de-France, where he sat in opposition.
 He was reelected in 2015 on the list led by Valérie Pécresse, which won a clear majority of seats and ended the Socialist majority first won in 1998.
 Bournazel sat as a regional councillor until he resigned in 2017 following his election to the National Assembly.